 Keep a Close Eye on Fuel Levels :

 Running your generator on low fuel can do serious damage to the machine.
-Cheap machines simply run out with no warning, while others provide an automatic shutoff feature that will stop your machine when your gas or oil hits a certain low.
+Cheap machines simply run out with no warning, while others provide an automatic shutoff feature that will stop your machine when your natural gas or oil hits a certain low.

 However, not all machines have this feature, so keep a close eye on your levels and check them regularly.
-If you reach low fuel, you may experience a drain in the magnetic field of the generator coils, and that can be a costly repair.
+If you reach low fuel, you may experience a drain in the magnetic field of the electric generator coils, and that can be a costly repair.

 Invest in Long Cords :

-While you shouldn’t use a portable generator more than 100 feet from your appliances, it can be a great relief to invest in long, heavy-duty 12-gauge cords.
+While you shouldn’t use a portable generator more than 100 feet from your appliances, it can be a great relief to invest in long, heavy-duty 12-gauge extension cords.
 Generators are usually pretty loud.
 If you’re someone who is disturbed easily by loud noises, you may gain some peace by extending your generator as far from your home as possible during use.

 Make sure you have a quality cord, though.
 A light, flimsy cord can cause a voltage drop and may lead to premature motor burnout.